CasimirGeelhoed/swarm/README.md

 A float field named ___displayIntensity___ will control the color of sources in the 3D visualisation (-1 is blue, 0 is grey, 1 is orange).

+# OSC Input

+All input parameters can be controlled over OSC, their name being the address.
+The OSC input port can be set under the 'Settings' dropdown menu.

 # OSC Output